Latest coronavirus 'traffic light' travel update due this week

-If you've got a good case, it's worth fighting it, as 50% who take their appeal to the independent tribunal win.
+See the Parking Ticket Appeals guide for step-by-step info on what to do.
+If you've got a good case, it's worth fighting it, as 56% who take their appeal to the independent tribunal win.

 You normally have the right to appeal twice to the body that issued the ticket.
 If that fails, then take your challenge to the independent adjudicator.
 If your car's been clamped or towed away, you can appeal once to the council/police, then to the independent tribunal.

-In fact, legally, cars must be insured unless declared off-road with a Statutory Off Road Notification (Sorn), unless they've been untaxed since before 31 January 1998.
+It's a common misconception that cars don't need insurance when not driven.
+But legally, cars must be insured unless they've been declared off-the-road with a Statutory Off Road Notification (SORN) or they've been untaxed and without a SORN since before 31 January 1998.

 Even if you let cover lapse during holidays or hospital stays, you're breaking the law.